Codebee50/HNG-stage-two/DOCUMENTATION.md

 `{
     "detail": "name deleted succesfully"
-}` if the person was deleted succesfully
+}` with a status code of 200 if the person was deleted succesfully